rackerlabs/technical-blog/content/blog/2022/2022-10-28-sql-server-security/index.md

 slug: "sql-server-security"

 ---
-#### Introduction

 Security has always been a pressing concern even for the most seasoned DBA.
-Regardless of versions and Editions, Majorly the SQL databases are constantly under threat as they hold sensitive data and that is where the malicious hackers want access to.
+Regardless of versions and editions, majorly the SQL databases are constantly under threat as they hold sensitive data and that is where the malicious hackers want access to.

 <!--more-->